aNaOH/modio-godot/README.md

 ![Mod.io For Godot](https://github.com/aNaOH/modio-godot/blob/main/logo.svg?raw=true)

+Mod.io For Godot using Rust is going to be deprecated, this branch is published for everyone to use and contribute.

 The main branch contains the lastest working version of the plugin, the master branch contains the lastest version of the code, even if it not works or if I'm stuck with something.